 8.2.1.1 Any student(s) in an established or yet-to-be-established unrecognized student organization can request a meeting with the Vice President of Organizations to discuss the recognition process.
 If a meeting occurs, the Vice President of Organizations will ensure the interested student(s) know the recognition process as outlined below.
-Additional detail is available in the Student Handbook.
+The Student Handbook outlines the minimum requirements imposed by the University to establish a recognized organization.